 Right image: Shading correction produces even illumination across the field of view.

 Users can tailor their system with the components that match their application.

 The MX63 series is engineered to enable the customer to select a range of optical components to suit individual inspections and application requirements.
 The system can utilize all observation techniques.
-Users can also choose from a range of OLYMPUS Stream image analysis packages to match individual image acquisition and analysis requirements.
+Users can also choose from a range of EVIDENT Stream image analysis packages to match individual image acquisition and analysis requirements.